srivenkat13/sangti-demo/README.md

   -  Seperated content from logic, which adds to **maintainability**
   -  Reffered to dribble for design inspiration [link](https://dribbble.com/shots/18890939-Pricing-page-Untitled-UI)

+#### table with dropdown

+- Implemented a table to display data and button to toggle a dropdown.
+- `ag-grid` pacakge doesnt allow this on their free plan and have to buy enterprise version to make it work.
+- custom table would be simplier option here.

 ### Some of issues I indentified and rectifed in sangti landing page

 1. FOUT ( Flash out of  Unstyled Text) happens in initial load